To Tell the Truth: 1980–1981, syndication

 On September 8, 1980, a new To Tell the Truth series premiered in syndication.
-The new series emanated once again from Rockefeller Center in New York, and Canadian TV personality Robin Ward served as the host, with Alan Kalter returning as announcer.
+The new series emanated once again from Rockefeller Plaza in New York, and Canadian television personality Robin Ward served as the host, with Alan Kalter returning as announcer.
 A new theme and set were commissioned for this edition of Truth.
 Even though previous regulars Bill Cullen, Peggy Cass, and Kitty Carlisle made frequent appearances, there was no regular panel for this edition.
 The new Truth aired for one season in syndication, but it never recaptured the popularity of the original, and aired its final episode on June 12, 1981, with reruns airing until September 11, 1981.

 Two games were played, and each wrong vote paid the challengers $100; $500 was paid if the entire panel had been fooled.
 No consolation prize was given if the entire panel correctly identified the subject.

 After the second game, a new game called "One on One" was played with the four impostors from earlier.
 One fact had been purposely withheld from the panel about one of the impostors and it was up to the panelists to determine correctly to which of the impostors it applied.
 One at a time, each panelist would be given twenty seconds to question the impostor sitting directly across from him or her and would then say whether he or she believed the fact applied to that impostor.
 Wrong votes still paid $100, with $500 paid if the panel did not correctly determine to whom the fact pertained.

 The 1980 edition of To Tell the Truth was a rarity in that it was still based in New York while nearly all television game show production had moved to California by this point.
 There was only one other game show in production during the run of this To Tell the Truth series that emanated from New York.
 The $50,000 Pyramid, which premiered at the midway point of the 1980-81 season, was the other; the series was taped at ABC’s Studio TV-15, the former Elysee Theater, on West 58th Street.
 These two would be the last non-cable productions to tape regularly in New York until 1999 when Who Wants to Be a Millionaire? premiered on ABC.